-Lund University promotes environmental protection in its departments and we must all strive to manage the materials we use and the waste we produce in the best way possible.
+Lund University promotes environmental protection in all its departments, which means we all must strive to be careful with the materials we use and manage the waste we produce in the best way possible.

 Paint and solvents